LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/we-are-not-human.md

 almost just a word,

-so it almost has a meaning.
+so it almost has a meaning,

-&nbsp;

-I know nothing, but I know

-that within the body of All,

-there it is, it is there,
+but it is all there is

-and I believe in it.
+that we need.